 She recently went through a few months of interviewing to find her first co-op opportunity.
-Just the experience of handling interviews, researching companies, and following-up with potential employers, was all invaluable and taught skills you can’t learn in the classroom.
+Just the experience of handling interviews, researching companies, and following-up with potential employers, was invaluable and taught skills you can’t learn in the classroom.

-What better way to build work experience and test out jobs and industries you might be interested before one graduates?”
+What better way to build work experience and test out jobs and industries you might be interested in before one graduates?”

-Is a Co-op the Same as Work Study?
+Is a Co-Op the Same as Work-Study?

 These jobs don’t necessarily relate to the industry you might enter after college, and your boss is more likely to be understanding of the fact that you’re a student and school is your first priority (especially during midterms and finals).

-Second, having a work study job is usually more about the money than getting work experience.
+Second, having a work-study job is usually more about the money than getting work experience.
 It’s seen as a way to make ends meet or to have a little pocket change during your college years.

 Third, there are usually caps on the amount of time that you can work, and you’ll probably never work enough hours to be more than a part-time worker.